DevKhalyd/rg_portfolio/README.md

 # TODO

-- Replace Bloc by Riverpood (Normal and Generate code)
+- Tic Tac Toe Frontend
+- Make it work the search field in portfolio
 - Reactive programming using streams
-- Repository pattern (clean architecture, repository layers)
-- Widget Lifecycle
 - How to verify the test coverage
-- Update GiHub Image
+- Update GiHub Image with the New Trend (Studio Ghibli or Comic)
 - CI / CD => App Stores
 - Isolates, block face id, shortcuts android, land iOS etc
 - Tags in git (versioning code)